hostkm/fibonacci-fork-lab01/README.md

 ---

 **Note**: This guide assumes you're using Windows 10/11 with WSL 2.
 Commands and steps may vary slightly depending on your specific Windows version and WSL distribution.
+This repository contains a simple C program...
+...
+## ✍️ Author

+**Kasun Mahela**
+Undergraduate | Electrical & Computer Engineering
+The Open University of Sri Lanka

+📧 Feel free to raise an issue or pull request if you face any problem running the code.
+...